Here at Cuvva we take your privacy very seriously. This notice will tell you how we use your personal data.

 We won't usually charge a fee for providing that information, but we may do in certain circumstances.
 For example, if you make repetitive requests for information, we may charge a small fee or refuse your request.

-You can login to the app to correct any inaccuracies in the information on your account.
-Some information can also be updated by our support team - so please speak to us if you'd like any help.
+You can login to the app to correct any inaccuracies in parts of your account.
+Some information can only be updated by our support team - so please speak to us if you'd like any help.
 Changing information on your account could impact your pricing, and it could mean that we're no longer able to offer you one or more of our products.